-Join Garrick Chow for an in-depth discussion in this video Working with screensets, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Working with screensets, part of Learning SONAR X2.

 Garrick: Previously when I was showing you this track view, we…collapsed the multidock and the browser y pressing d and b, respectively.…Now this is a pretty common view for me to work in…when I'm editing and recording tracks, and it would be nice to be…able to quickly get back to this view in this project whenever…I needed to, without having to spend time expanding and collapsing other modules.…One of the nice things about working with…Sonar is that it automatically remembers the various views…and window layouts in my project for me, and…it saves them in what are called Screen Sets.…I'm going to come up to this Screen Set area of my control bar, again…if you don't see it you can right-click up here, and make sure it's checked.…

 Notice you can have up to ten screens per project.…Now, whichever one is selected is always saved as the current screen set.…Meaning it's saved each time you save your project or switch to another screen set.…So, for example, by simply switching to say,…Screen Set two, Screen Set one is automatically saved.…

 - Editing tracks

 - Creating FX Chains

 Skill Level Beginner

 Audio Foundations: Compression and Dynamic Processingwith Brian Lee White2h 25m Appropriate for all